osg-htc/user-school-2023/docs/materials/workflows/part1-ex3-complex-dag.md

         Completed: 100.0%

 1. Examine your log files (`goatbrot.log` and `montage.log`) and DAGMan output file (`goatbrot.dag.dagman.out`).
 Do they look as you expect?
 Can you see the progress of the DAG in the DAGMan output file?
-1. As you did earlier, copy the resulting `mandel-from-dag.jpg` to your `public_html` directory, then access it from your web browser.
+1. As you did earlier, transfer the resulting `mandel-from-dag.jpg` to your computer so that you can view the image.
 Does the image look correct?
 1. Clean up your results by removing all of the `goatbrot.dag.*` files if you like.
 Be careful to not delete the `goatbrot.dag` file.

 Bonus Challenge